lake-wg/app-profiles/draft-ietf-lake-app-profiles.md

 # Introduction # {#intro}

 Ephemeral Diffie-Hellman Over COSE (EDHOC) {{RFC9528}} is a lightweight authenticated key exchange protocol, especially intended for use in constrained scenarios.
-A main use case for EDHOC is to establish a Security Context for Object Security for Constrained RESTful Environments (OSCORE) {{RFC8613}}.
+A main use case for EDHOC is the establishment of a Security Context for Object Security for Constrained RESTful Environments (OSCORE) {{RFC8613}}.

 In order to successfully run EDHOC, the two peers acting as Initiator and Responder have to agree on certain parameters.
 Some of those are in-band and communicated through the protocol execution, during which a few of them may even be negotiated.
 However, other parameters have to be known out-of-band, before running the EDHOC protocol.